fredthefish/magical-programming/src/main/resources/assets/magical-programming/lavender/entries/spellscript/types.md

 ```
 This article contains all the different types that data can be.

-- Numbers.
+- Number.
 Also known as doubles, representing any real number.
-- Vectors.
+- Vector.
 Three different numbers, representing position, direction, etc.
-- Strings.
+- String.
 A string of characters, representing text.

 ;;;;;

-- Entities.
+- Entity.
 An entity in the game.
 - Null.
 Nothing.
 Returned by functions if they don't work or don't have a return value.
+- Boolean.
+These are either true or false.
+- Identifier.
+Identifiers represent variable names.
+- Type.
+Types represent a specific data type (listed in this article).

 ;;;;;